1999 Pontiac 3.4 V6 3400.

 be loose?

-Well, now they should be loose.
+Well, no they should not be loose.
 If they are the rocker

 arm studs may have pulled the threads out of the